Can You Modify a Child Custody Agreement?

 Potential Challenges and Resolutions

 There are several resolution options available for parents that allow them to avoid pursuing a new court order.
-Non-custodial parents should be open to co-parenting and demonstrating their willingness to work collaboratively with the custodial parent.
-If proposing a change in custody, non-custodial parents should consider offering practical solutions such as a co-parenting plan that outlines how both parents will manage the child’s needs moving forward.
-Another option is to attend mediation or professional support.
-Parents can use these services for child custody modification, child support order changes, or a new visitation schedule.
+Non-custodial parents should be open to co-parenting and demonstrate their willingness to work collaboratively.
+If proposing a change in custody, non-custodial parents should consider offering practical solutions that outline how both parents will manage the child’s needs moving forward.

 Find Legal Help